 How Does It Work?

-With the download of the contract, you get a full set of guidance notes that take you, step-by-step, through completing the contract.
+With the download of the contract, there are a full set of guidance notes.
+They take you, step-by-step, through completing the contract.

-We are often asked when to use a zero hours employment contract: our Zero Hours Contract Template constitutes a formal contract for use by a business to set out the terms of engagement of casual workers who form part of their bank of available workers.
+People often ask when to use a zero hours employment contract.
+Our Zero Hours Contract Template constitutes a formal contract for use by a business to set out the terms of engagement of casual workers who form part of their bank of available workers.
 Mostly you use zero hours contracts for:

 It is intended for use by an employer who wants to be able to employ the worker on a genuinely ad hoc “as and when needed” basis.
-In such an arrangement, there is no guarantee of work from the business, but the worker is expected to be available to work when offered.
+In such an arrangement, there is no guarantee of work from the business.
+However, the worker is expected to be available to work when offered.

 Rather than having to issue a new contract every time that work is offered and accepted, the contract is drafted so that its terms will apply to each assignment.